This Is Why I Became A Health Coach & My Advice To Anyone Considering Becoming One

 My advice to anyone interested in health coaching.

-I also strongly recommend carefully tracking finances, creating social media and blog calendars for your business, and regularly analyzing metrics that help you assess which content and marketing materials have the highest engagement so you know where to spend your energy.
+I also strongly recommend carefully tracking finances, creating social media and blog calendars, and regularly analyzing metrics that help you assess which content and marketing materials have the highest engagement so you know where to spend your energy.

 Perhaps the biggest piece of advice I wish someone had told me: Do not be afraid to ask for help.
 We can't be the expert on everything, so hire the experts you need.
 If you have zero experience designing websites and it's going to cost you thousands of dollars' worth of your work hours trying to DIY, it will totally be worth hiring a designer.